Franchertz/ML-Project---Unsupervised_Learning/README.md

 **STEP 5:** Conclusion

 **Exploratory Data Analysis (EDA) & Data Preprocessing**
+    For the purposes of this project, the features `'Channel'` and `'Region'` were excluded in the analysis — with focus instead on the six product categories recorded for customers.

     This summary encompasses the key insights gained from the Exploratory Data Analysis (EDA) and data preprocessing stages: